vmleon/oci-autoscaling-getting-started/README.md

 ### Create bastion host

-Provision a bastion host on the public subnet, assign public IP address and add public ssh key.
+Provision a bastion host on the public subnet, assign a public IP address and add public ssh key.

-On your computer add the private ssh key with `ssh-add -K ~/.ssh/id_rsa`.
+On your computer, add the private ssh key with `ssh-add -K ~/.ssh/id_rsa`.

 ### Create VM template